scala-native/scala-native.g8/README.md

 #### Do I need LLVM for running a Scala Native program?

-Yes, at the moment... yes.
+At the moment... yes.
 Ideally, you shouldn't.
+This possibly will happen along the way, as Scala Native matures.